felixthecat1970/github.io/_posts/2022-06-02-post-standard.md

 !!!this will overwrite any custom cheats/gameconfigs for the game in your PCSX2 folder.!!!
 also you can download pnach files directly from PCSX2 forums post here: *pending link

-### METHOD 2 - APPLY/PATCH GAME DUMPS .BIN/CUE=cd or .ISO=DVD:
+### METHOD 2 - APPLY/PATCH DIRECTLY GAME DUMPS .BIN/CUE=cd or .ISO=DVD FOR PS2/PS3/PS4/PC
 *pending tutorial
 meanwhile use PS2 Patch Engine tool by pelvicthrustman 1.03 from here: [Link](https://www.psx-place.com/resources/ps2-patch-engine-by-pelvicthrustman.694/)
+1. download .pnach codes from method 1 or look patch line files from code of your game version
-download .pnach codes from method 1, open pnach codes with text editor, copy code lines to tool and patch you game dump.
+2. open pnach codes with text editor, copy patch code lines according region game you want to patch look the CRC = XXXXXXX and patch you game dump.

 ### TESTED setups:
 - PC: - RYZEN 3400G WITH INTEGRATED GPU VEGA 11 + PCSX2-QT-avx2